 Trudy has betrayed her husband, John.
 She’s still in the marital home — a dilapidated, priceless London townhouse — but not with John.
 Instead, she’s with his brother, the profoundly banal Claude, and the two of them have a plan.
 But there is a witness to their plot: the inquisitive, nine-month-old resident of Trudy’s womb..

 Nutshell is a dark comedy, a Hamlet-story narrated by an unborn baby yet to avenge his father.

-Our womb-based narrator is smart, witty and (oddly) worldly.
-He has learned by listening to his mother’s radio programs and doesn’t hold back sharing his views on the state of society at large.
+Our womb-based narrator is smart, witty and oddly worldly.
+He has learned by listening to his mother’s radio programs and conversations; he doesn’t hold back sharing his views on the state of society at large.